SRES-422-119

 Who benefits

-People with PCOS — estimated at roughly 5 million in the U.S. — who may benefit from increased public awareness and reduced stigma.
-Patient advocacy organizations focused on PCOS and related reproductive health conditions.
-Healthcare providers who may see increased patient engagement and earlier diagnoses.
-Researchers who may gain visibility for PCOS-related funding needs.
+Women and girls with PCOS — estimated at roughly 10% of women in the U.S., or approximately 16–17 million people — who may benefit from increased public and clinical awareness.
+Patient advocacy organizations focused on PCOS and related conditions.
+Health care providers who may receive clearer guidance on diagnosis and treatment.
+Researchers who may see increased public and institutional attention directed toward PCOS funding and study.
+Families and partners of those affected by PCOS who may gain better understanding of the condition.

 Who is hurt